timdvd/Movies_Landing/README.md

 # Movies_Landing
-Movies Landing Template.
+Movies Landing Template. <br>

-You can see the tempalte by using this link https://timdvd.github.io/Movies_Landing/
+You can see the tempalte by using this link https://timdvd.github.io/Movies_Landing/ <br>
+You can also look Django version of this template by using this link https://github.com/timdvd/Django_movies <br>